BAXTER-IT/LelkesneTomannRozaliaHevizVarosSportcsarnok/memory-bank/progress.md

 -   **Frontend WebSocket Display:** `OrderBookComponent` was not displaying live data in the last browser test (stuck on "Loading...").
 This needs to be the top priority for debugging.
 -   **Frontend Auth Header Management:** The `AuthService.getAuthHeaders()` method is a placeholder and needs a proper solution for services like `OrderService` to make authenticated API calls.
+-   **CORS/404 Error on Login:** (Resolved) Initially a CORS error, then a 404.
+Resolved by:
+    1. Ensuring backend Spring Boot application runs successfully on port 8080 (resolved port conflict).
+    2. Implementing an Angular proxy (`proxy.conf.json`) to route API and WebSocket requests.
+    3. Updating frontend services to use relative URLs.
+    4. Updating `package.json` start script to ensure proxy is used.
+    5. (User needs to ensure Angular dev server is restarted after proxy config changes).
 -   **Node.js Version Warning:** (Resolved) While Angular CLI installed, `npm` warned about Node.js v18.19.1 not being officially supported by the latest CLI (which prefers v20.11+).
 This was resolved by upgrading Node.js to v20.19.2 using nvm.

 ## 5. Evolution of Project Decisions